fosc/flexcity_backend_test/README.md

 # Flexcity Backend technical test

 ## How to run the project
-in the root directory of the project, run
+In the root directory of the project, run

 `./gradlew bootRun`